aprove-developers/KoAT2-Releases/README.md

 # KoAT2
-Reimplementation of KoAT with control-flow refinement and multiphase ranking functions.
+Reimplementation of KoAT with our twn-technqiue, control-flow refinement and multiphase ranking functions.

 ## Build